 Whether you need to work with images at home or at the office, this tutorial will cover the basics you'll need to know to get started.
 You should be able to apply these techniques in almost any image editing software.

-Once you know the fundamentals, you can check out some of our other tutorials to learn more about using specific image editing applications:
+Once you know the fundamentals, you can review some of our other tutorials to learn more about using specific image editing applications.

 We see digital image files every day in a wide range of places.
-For instance, whenever you see a picture on a computer or a smartphone, you're looking at a digital image file.
+Whenever you see a picture on a computer or smartphone, you're looking at a digital image file.
 When you take a picture with a digital camera, you're saving it as an image file.
 Even the images you see offline, like those in newspapers and magazines, probably started as digital image files before they were printed.

-But have you ever thought about how image files work?
-Here are some of the basic things you should know.
+Have you ever thought about how image files actually work?
+Here are some of the basics.

 Every digital photo is made up of pixels, often abbreviated as px.
 You can think of a pixel as a tiny square that uses a specific color.
 When you look at an image file on a computer, you're really looking at thousands and thousands of pixels.
 But because each pixel is so small, you normally won't notice each of them unless you zoom in.